OWASP/samm/v2.0/beta/core/governance/g-policy-compliance.md

 type: security_practice
 ---
 # Short Description
+This practice drives the adherence to internal and external standards and regulations.

 # Long Description
 The Policy & Compliance (PC) Practice focuses on understanding and meeting external legal and regulatory requirements while driving internal security standards to ensure compliance in a way that’s aligned with the business purpose of the organization.